Slanted-Creative/the-jump/README.md

 ## Contributing

-If you plan to extend or modify these scripts, please follow these guidelines:
+If you or other developers plan to extend or modify these scripts, please follow these guidelines:

 - **Documentation:**
   Update comments in the code and this README when making significant changes.